 Want to save money on expensive wallpaper?
 Here is a way to use a wall stencil to create budget-friendly faux wallpaper.
-Please take a look at how easy it is to use a wall stencil for painting the design.
+Take a look at how easy it is to paint the design with a wall stencil.

 We’ve been remodeling our tiny beach cottage for the past year, and this past weekend, we decided to tackle the bathroom.